PCRE2Project/pcre2/index.md

 ## Download

-As well as downloading from this site, you can download PCRE2 or the older, unmaintained PCRE1 library from an *unofficial* mirror at SourceForge:
+As well as downloading from the
+[GitHub site](https://github.com/PhilipHazel/pcre2), you can download PCRE2
+or the older, unmaintained PCRE1 library from an *unofficial* mirror at
+SourceForge:

 https://sourceforge.net/projects/pcre/files/